aladinovitch/Mighty-Doom-AHK-Script/README.md

 ## Secondary and ultimate abilities

-Secondary and ultimate abilities are already implemented in the game.
+The secondary and ultimate abilities are already implemented in the game.
 - E: Secondary
-- R: Ultimate
+- F: Ultimate

 # Development